smarr/ReBench/docs/config.md

 **executions:**

-The VMs used for execution, possibly with specific suites assigned.
+The executors used for execution, possibly with specific suites assigned.
-Thus, `executions` takes a list of VM names, possibly with additional keys to specify a suite and other details.
+Thus, `executions` takes a list of executor names, possibly with additional keys to specify a suite and other details.

-Example, simple list of VM names:
+Example, simple list of executor names:

 ```yaml
 experiments: